 With over 18 years in the classroom, I’ve managed to come up with an end-of-year checklist to make life a little easier.
 This checklist includes a little bit of everything.
-If you’re like me you’re swamped with so much to do that you don’t even want to think about next year.
+If you’re like me, you’re swamped with so much to do that you don’t even want to think about next year.
 This checklist will help you keep your sanity and hopefully make the beginning of a new school year much easier!

 One thing I always liked to do before packing up my classroom is to take a few pictures.
 I took pictures of my room arrangement, bulletin boards I might want to recreate, and bookshelves that housed my math manipulative, centers, supplies, etc. I would refer to the pictures to help me recreate my classroom style when I put my classroom back together again.
 This always made setting up my room the following year so much easier!

 Before packing up, consider taking a few pictures of how your classroom looks.
 Did you like a particular bulletin board or your room arrangement?
-If so, you might want to duplicate or recreate your classrooms style at the beginning of the next school year.
+If so, you might want to duplicate or recreate your classroom style at the beginning of the next school year.
 Your pictures will come in handy!

 After that, I would start the checklist with things I could do before students leave.
 Even young students can help clean and pack up the classroom, so get those little helpers busy!
 I always had a stack of unused worksheets that I sent home with students for the summer.
 They may or may not have completed them, but I took the chance that maybe they would work on those extra math review sheets or reading passages instead of just throwing them in the recycling bin.

-Instead of recycling those piles of extra worksheets and printables try sending them home with students to complete over the summer.
+Instead of recycling those piles of extra worksheets and printables, try sending them home with students to complete over the summer.

-Next – clean, organize and purge.
+Next – clean, organize, and purge.
 Yes, I said PURGE!
-Get rid of those dried up Expo Markers.
+Get rid of those dried-up Expo Markers.
 Have students test the markers on the whiteboard and throw away any that don’t work anymore.
 Toss those glue sticks that no longer have lids.